 5. Ask for Help from a Neighbor or Friend

-Ask your friend or neighbor if they can help take care of your piggy while you are away, then train them on how to do it.
+Ask your friend or neighbor if they can help take care of your piggy while you are away, then teach them how to do it.

-Although training isn’t that difficult, ensure you do it in advance before leaving for the trip to get the two acquainted.
+Although teaching someone to take care of a guinea pig isn’t that difficult, ensure you do it in advance before leaving for the trip to get the two acquainted.
 If someone can help keep an eye on your piggy, you can travel for as long as you want.

 6. Hire a Pet Sitter